-Slightly more than half of the schools offer skill-based courses for Grade 9 and above.
-There can be seen partial involvement of the students from the schools providing these courses.
-There is a need to consider expanding the availability of such courses and further motivate the students to opt these courses.
+More than half of the schools offer skill courses for Grade 9 and above, and out of them, the student participation remains low.
+There is a need to consider expanding the availability of such courses and further motivate the students to opt for them wherever they are offered.